jakemulf/dh-sportradar-demo/README.md

 This app runs Python scripts in Deephaven that set up tables to collect data from https://developer.sportradar.com/.
 On launch, the `webhook_table` is created and contains streaming data from the SportRadar webhooks.
 This data comes from a Kafka feed that the Flask server writes to.
 The Python scripts in the `./data/notebooks/` directory can be used to pull data from the SportRadar API and create various Deephaven artifacts using the data.

 The Python Flask server contains a single route that accepts a JSON request body, and writes it to the Kafka feed that the `webhook_table` reads from.

+The historical data parser turns JSON responses from SportRadar into Deephaven tables.
+Meta data is written to its own table, and any sub lists found are turned into their own JSON tables.